exercism/problem-specifications/exercises/simple-cipher/description.md

 # Description

-Implement a simple shift cipher like Caesar and a more secure substitution cipher.
+Implement a simple shift cipher like Caesar and a more secure substitution cipher, know as the Vigenère Cipher.

 ## Step 1